 Guide to Becoming a Teacher in New York State

 New York State is home to many opportunities for aspiring teachers but knowing how best to prepare for one’s future teaching career in the state can be difficult.
-After all, the state has dozens of education programs and a licensing process that can seem daunting at first glance.
-For this reason, ToBecomeATeacher.org has compiled all the information and insights required to simplify the process of becoming a licensed New York State teacher:
+After all, the state has dozens of education programs and a licensing process that may seem daunting at first glance.
+For this reason, ToBecomeATeacher.org has compiled all the information and insights required to simplify the process and show you how to become a teacher in New York:

 1. Choosing a Program: First, you will need to find an education program that supports your budget and short- and long-term career goals.